-VWS_ID is a key field in the CLM_VWS data tables used to link the data from the VWS to SPS and GPS sections.
-Because the VWS_ID is not always the same as the combined STATE_CODE and SHRP_ID (project ID for SPS projects), CLM_SITE_VWS_LINK (and SPS_GPS_LINK, if necessary) should always be used to find AWS data for a given SPS project or GPS section.
+VWS_ID is a key field in the CLM_VWS data tables used to link the data from the VWS to SPS projects and GPS test sections.
+Because the VWS_ID is not always the same as the combined STATE_CODE and SHRP_ID (project ID for SPS projects), CLM_SITE_VWS_LINK (and SPS_GPS_LINK, if necessary) should always be used to find CLM data for a given SPS project or GPS test section.